-We the Board of Trustees, attest that Scheme funds have been invested with the objective of obtaining safe and fair returns in accordance with National Pensions Act, 2008 (Act 766) and any amendments thereafter and Occupational and Personal Pension Schemes (General) Regulations, 2011 (L.I.1990).
-We confirm that there has been full compliance with prohibitions on investments which include but are not limited to, use of Pension Fund assets as collateral, investing outside Maximum Allowable limits, investing outside the scope of Assets stipulated by the Investment Guidelines and investing in securities issued by any issuer for which there exists a conflict of interest.
+We, the Board of Trustees, attest that Scheme funds have been invested with the objective of obtaining safe and fair returns in accordance with National Pensions Act, 2008 (Act 766) and any amendments thereafter and Occupational and Personal Pension Schemes (General) Regulations, 2011 (L.I.1990).
+We confirm that there has been full compliance with prohibitions on investments which include but are not limited to, use of Pension Fund assets as collateral, investing outside Maximum Allowable limits (except in the case of Government bonds due to the impact of the Domestic Debt Exchange Program (DDEP) which consolidated Local government bonds with government bonds and the addition of 15% patrimonial value on the face value exchanged), investing outside the scope of Assets stipulated by the Investment Guidelines and investing in securities issued by any issuer for which there exists a conflict of interest.